top of page

 Communication, as the Cambridge dictionary tells us, is “the process by which messages or information is sent from one place or person to another”.
 We all know that communication is vital in any relationship and organisations agree that communication is key to rallying stakeholders together, especially during a crisis.

-Here’s the irony: why is it that while communication at the workplace has increased significantly, people are reportedly feeling more stressed, burnt out and worse still isolated?
+Here's the irony: why is it that while communication at the workplace has increased significantly, and while AI promises to make it all more efficient, people are reportedly feeling more stressed, burnt out, and worse still, isolated?

 Because communication ≠ connection.